Louis Philippe I: Military service

 With the French government falling into the Reign of Terror about the time of the creation of the Revolutionary Tribunal earlier in March 1793, Louis Philippe decided to leave France to save his life.
 On 4 April, Dumouriez and Louis Philippe left for the Austrian camp.
-They were intercepted by Lieutenant-Colonel Louis-Nicolas Davout, who had served at Jemappes with Louis Philippe.
+They were intercepted by Lieutenant-Colonel Louis-Nicolas Davout, who had served at the Battle of Jemappes with Louis Philippe.
 As Dumouriez ordered the Colonel back to the camp, some of his soldiers cried out against the General, now declared a traitor by the National Convention.
 Shots rang out as the two men fled toward the Austrian camp.
 The next day, Dumouriez again tried to rally soldiers against the convention; however, he found that the artillery had declared itself in favour of the Republic.
-He and Louis Philippe had not choice but to go into exile.

-At the age of nineteen, and already ranked as a Lieutenant General, Louis Philippe left France.
-He did not return for twenty-one years.
+He and Louis Philippe had no choice but to go into exile when Philippe Égalité was arrested.
+At the age of 19, and already ranked as a Lieutenant General, Louis Philippe left France.
+He did not return for 21 years.